When is a Protective Order permitted in Virginia?

 There are a lot of misconceptions about Virginia Protective Orders.
 In fact, I often get calls from people completely confused about the entire process.
 So I’ve decided to try to explain how it works.
 Keep in mind, however, that to obtain a Protective Order, you will have to go to court.
-And for someone who doesn’t practice trial work regularly, court can prove to be game stopper.
+And for someone who doesn’t practice trial work regularly, the court can prove to be a game stopper.

-I always urge those seeking Protective Orders to consult with a well versed attorney in the local jurisdiction in which they seek the Order.
+I always urge those seeking Protective Orders to consult with a well-versed attorney in the local jurisdiction in which they seek the Order.
 While this article is not intended to serve as legal advice, it can help you discuss your case with your potential attorney more fluidly so that you can ask better questions and get better answers.

 Who can obtain a Protective Order?

-Until recently, a petitioner seeking a protective order could only obtain an order against a “family or household member.”
+Until recently, a petitioner seeking a protective order could only get an order against a “family or household member.”
 However, in 2010, the tragic murder of UVA Student Yeardley Love spurred change in the Virginia General Assembly.
 In 2011, Virginia Protective Order Law was amended to broaden the scope of who can be protected.
 Now, a petitioner can obtain a Protective Order against any other party upon demonstrating the appropriate need.

 What must be proved to get a Protective Order?